-Apogee’s newest, cutting-edge ePAR sensor was created in 2021 as an upgrade to our ePFD sensor and designed to measure the newly defined 400-750 nm ePAR radiation range that research has shown to be photosynthetically active, beyond the traditional 400-700 nm range.
+Apogee’s newest, cutting-edge ePAR sensor was created in 2021 as an upgrade to our ePFD sensor and is designed to measure the newly defined 400-750 nm ePAR radiation range that research has shown to be photosynthetically active, beyond the traditional 400-700 nm range.
 The SQ-610 ePAR sensor is a self-powered sensor.
-The sensor features a rugged, aluminum housing that is fully-submersible and built to withstand harsh conditions, and high-quality cable terminating in pre-tinned pigtail leads for easy connection to dataloggers and controllers.
+The sensor features a rugged, aluminum housing that is fully submersible and built to withstand harsh conditions, as well as high-quality cable terminating in pre-tinned pigtail leads for easy connection to dataloggers and controllers.
 The sensor cable includes an IP68 marine-grade stainless-steel cable connector to simplify sensor removal and replacement from permanent installations for maintenance and calibration.

-The analog version of this sensor (SQ-610) comes with the inline cable connector placed 30 cm from the sensor head for either standard use as a long-cable pigtail sensor, or for use with our microCache Bluetooth Micro Logger by unscrewing the connector, discarding the long section of cable and then screwing the sensor to the mating connector on the microCache.
+The analog version of this sensor (SQ-610) comes with the inline cable connector placed 30 cm from the sensor head for either standard use as a long-cable pigtail sensor, or for use with our microCache Bluetooth Micro Logger by unscrewing the connector, discarding the long section of cable and then screwing the sensor to the mating connector on the micro Cache.

 |✅ Total ePAR intensity measurements over plant canopies in all growing environments

 ✅ Research plant morphogenic activity